Don't Look Back, Finn

 Carter turned, his silhouette framed by the moonlight.
 “There’s a small space heater in the closet.
 The central heating… it’s temperamental.”
 He didn't elaborate.
 He rarely did.
 That was Carter.
 The grounded partner, always with a poker face, always holding his cards close to his chest.
 He was the one who initiated, who closed the distance, but he did it with an almost unsettling calm, leaving me to flail in his wake.
 He was the still point in my rapidly spinning world, and sometimes I hated him for it, for his composure, for making me feel so exposed.

 He was looking at me again, his gaze lingering on my face.
 My skin prickled.
 He reached out, slowly, deliberately, and I tensed, half expecting him to touch my cheek, to pull me closer.
 Instead, his fingers brushed against the collar of my hoodie, adjusting it subtly, as if smoothing a wrinkle.
 The touch was feather-light, barely there, but it sent a tremor through me, a jolt that went straight to my stomach.
 I swallowed hard.
 The air was thick, heavy with unspoken things.
 This was the electric tension.
-The physics of BL.
+The physics of Boys Love (BL).
 The physical reaction before the mental realization.
 My brain was still catching up to what my body already knew: I was utterly, completely screwed.

 “Dinner’s at seven,” he said, his voice a low rumble.
 “Just… the two of us.
 And Mrs. Lundgren, if she’s feeling up to it.”
 Mrs. Lundgren was the housekeeper, a spectral woman I’d briefly met who had the unsettling habit of appearing and disappearing without a sound.
 She was elderly, her face a roadmap of ancient sorrows, and she moved through the house like a ghost, leaving only a faint scent of lavender and old tea in her wake.
 I nodded, unable to speak, my throat tight.
 Carter gave me a small, almost imperceptible nod back, then turned and left the room, the heavy door clicking shut behind him, leaving me in the stark moonlight, the pervasive cold, and the terrifying knowledge that I was alone in this enormous, decaying house with its secrets and its silence, and only Carter as my anchor.